LlewBach/aj-builder/README.md

 ![capture-33.png](assets/captures/capture-33.PNG)

 I am tempted to simply change the column .col-md-6 classes to .col-lg-6.
 However, whereas on a phone you can scroll vh-100 in one thumb swipe, on an iPad you'd have to move your whole arm repeatedly which is not ideal.
 I've decided to set background-attachment: scroll; for the md to lg range.
 This allows the image to be sized and positioned nicely within the .image-col, and doesn't compromise useability on the iPad.
-(Future me: I later fix the image again and fix the layout).
+(Future me: I later fix the image again and sort out the layout).

 #### Adjusting .text-col elements